George Washington Vanderbilt III: Personal life

 In 1950, the Vanderbilts divorced, and Lulu married Ronald Bush Balcom (d.
 1994), a champion skier who had previous attained celebrity when he became the third husband of Standard Oil heiress Millicent Rogers.
 Also in 1950, George Vanderbilt married Anita C. Zabala Howard at his home in South Carolina.
 She was a descendant of one of California's first Spanish families and the former wife of California sportsman Lindsay C. Howard.
 They divorced in 1958 after nearly 8 years of marriage.

 In 1958, he married for the third time to Joyce "Josh" Branning, (1926–2016) daughter of Enid and Ralph Branning.
 They later divorced and, in 1963, she married Edward L. Doheny III (d.
 1999), grandson of Edward L. Doheny.

 On March 23, 1961, he married Louise Mitchell Paine in Scottsdale, Arizona.
 She was a member of the Board of Directors of the Children’s Cancer Fund of America and was the daughter of Harold E. Mitchell and had previously been married to Edward Bragg Paine (d.
 1951).
 Edward's widow later married Lord Malcolm Douglas-Hamilton.
-They were only married for three months as Vanderbilt died in June 1961.
+Vanderbilt's marriage to Paine only lasted for three months as Vanderbilt died in June 1961.